-A response handler element that shows a slider that the subject can click and drag with the mouse to select a value within the slider's range—for example, to implement a Likert scale.
-One mouse button drags and the other(s) register a response.
-Response value generated is value the slider is at in the range (a number).
+A response handler element that shows a slider that the subject can click and drag with the mouse to select a value within a numeric range—for example, a Likert scale.
+One mouse button drags, and clicking any other mouse button records a response.
+Or optionally the subject can click a "Done" button on screen to record a response.
+Response value generated is a number that is the current value in the slider's range.
 You can use any range, discrete or continuous (properties range and increment).
-You can also optionally show a title and/or live readout.
-For a readout you can use custom labels for the possible slider values.
+The element shows a readout of the current value as the subject uses the slider, either the number or from custom labels you can set.
+By default it also shows a title expressing the range of the slider.
+Note a mouseSlider element automatically shows in front of all other elements.

 By default yes, when it records one response.
 You can change number of responses/triggers to wait for in property maxNumResponses.
 If you set maxNumResponses = <cd>inf<cd>, it records indefinitely until a condition you set in property end.